AyrA/Gemini/docs/SERVER.md

 This method is called at least once before the host is added to the request pipeline.
 This is the appropriate location to perform long running initialization tasks.

+Normally you return `true`, but if your host cannot start for some reason, you can return `false` to remove it from the request pipeline.

 ### Method: Stop

 This method is called at least once when it's shut down.